ISUgenomics/bioinformatics-workbook/dataAnalysis/RNA-Seq/RNA-SeqIntro/RNAseq-using-a-genome.md

 sbatch loop_hisat2.sh
 ```

-This should create, following files as output:
+That should create the following files as output:

 ```
 SRR4420298.bam